 Synthetic amethyst has been manufactured since the 1970s.
-While it is cheaper, it does not hold the spiritual healing properties that authentic amethysts do.
+While it is cheaper, it does not hold the spiritual healing properties that genuine amethysts do.

 Frequently asked questions about amethysts

-Like other crystals and semi-precious stones, amethyst meaning has long been thought of as an instrument of spiritual healing as well as an aid in meditation.
+Like other crystals and semi-precious stones, amethyst’s meaning has long been thought of as an instrument of spiritual healing and an aid in meditation.
 They are associated with the crown chakra and its ability to link the physical and metaphysical world.

-They are said to be an immune booster, assisting in deep, undisturbed sleep and a pain relief for migraines, headaches and insomnia.
+Amethyst gemstones benefit physical, emotional, and spiritual needs.
+They are said to be an immune booster, assisting in deep, undisturbed sleep and pain relief for migraines, headaches, and insomnia.

-Amethysts are associated with wisdom, both insights about yourself as well as spiritual wisdom, allowing you to advance in along your personal journey.
-Amethysts also offer a clarity of thought and peace, as they are associated with spiritual healing.
+Amethysts are associated with wisdom, both insights about yourself and spiritual wisdom, allowing you to advance along your personal journey.
+Amethysts also offer clarity of thought and peace, as they are associated with spiritual healing.